 Preferred for Its Beauty and Stability

-Quartersawn hardwood lumber, a.k.a. “figure hardwood,” is preferred for its unrivaled beauty, strength and stability.
+Quartersawn hardwood lumber is preferred for its unrivaled beauty, strength and stability.
 The secret to exploiting these superior characteristics is the quartersawing process itself.
 View Video

 In commonly practiced plainsawing (or flatsawing), a lower quality log, permitting some degree of decay in its center, is acceptable for milling.
 Sawn from the outside-in with the log’s growth rings parallel to the board’s broad face, this process yields wider boards, but more waste by-products.
 This orientation of the growth rings can allow, especially in these wider boards, shrinkage in width, cupping and warping.
 There are many applications where plainsawn lumber is suitable.
 It does not, however, exhibit the visual distinction and stability required by many high-end architectural designs.

 Quartersawing is a slower, more labor and technologically intensive process, preserving both the straight-grained beauty and integrity of the wood.
-First, choice logs are quartered.
-Then each quarter log is sawn from the inside-out, producing more boards of higher quality and with significantly less waste.
+First, only large diameter logs that are free of any decay in the center are chosen for quartersawing.
+These choice logs are quartered in the mill.
+Then each quarter log is sawn from the inside-out, alternating faces of the quarter log.
+This process generates more boards of higher quality and with significantly less waste.
 The straight grain pattern of the quartered board’s face represents its enhanced beauty and stability.
-Cut with the growth rings 60° – 90° perpendicular to the broad face of the board, the medullary ray is exposed to maximum visual effect, giving quartered lumber the distinctive appearance that sets it apart.
-Successive cuts of the quartered log produce riftsawn boards with growth rings 30°– 60° perpendicular to the board’s face.
-This results in lumber with decidedly less pronounced medullary ray.
+Cut with the growth rings 60° – 90° perpendicular to the broad face of the board, the medullary ray is exposed to maximum visual effect, giving quartered lumber the distinctive cross grain brush stroke-like appearance that sets it apart.
+Successive cuts of the quartered log produce narrower rift boards with growth rings 30°– 60° perpendicular to the board’s face.
+This results in lumber with decidedly less pronounced medullary ray across the face of the board.
 These “rift” boards are simply less “figured” than “quartered” lumber, although both are classified as quartersawn.
 These characteristics are particularly pronounced in the oak and to varying and lesser degrees in other types of hardwood.